Federal officials announced on Thursday that they are investigating racist text messages targeting black Americans throughout the country.

 Meanwhile, Ohio Attorney General David Yost announced that his office is looking into the “despicable messages” in a post on X.

-Louisiana Attorney General Liz Murrill revealed that she directed the state’s Bureau of Investigation to look into the origins of the “disgusting texts,” which she said only intends to divide people.
+Louisiana Attorney General Liz Murrill said in a social media post that she directed the state’s Bureau of Investigation to look into the origins of the “disgusting texts,” which she said only intends to divide people.

 The National Association for the Advancement of Colored People (NAACP) said the messages serve as a reminder that the struggle against racism and discrimination is far from over.